JovialCheukam/mesh_3D/README.md

 This software do a 3D mesh reconstruction from a cloud of points which are at the surface of a solid object.
 The reconstruction in 3D mesh is done by a basic algorithm which connect the points of the cloud having the maximum and minimum X, Y, Z values of their space components that belong to the same plane.
-The algorithm browses through parallel planes of the space and connect with edges the points of the cloud belonging to those planes.
+The algorithm browses through parallel planes of the space and connect with edges the extremal points of the cloud belonging to those planes.

 ### HOW TO INSTALL THE SOFTWARE IN ORDER TO GENERATE A 3D MESH FROM YOUR CLOUD OF POINTS